-I am the Thomas and Lydia Moran Assistant Professor of Learning Science, jointly appointed in the HCI Institute and the Entertainment Technology Center at Carnegie Mellon University.
+I am the Director of the Center for Transformational Play, jointly appointed as an Associate Professor in the HCI Institute and the Entertainment Technology Center at Carnegie Mellon University.

 Transformational Games